superfly/docs/rails/the-basics/sidekiq.html.md

 order: 1
 ---

 Rails applications commonly defer complex tasks that take a long to complete to a background worker to make web responses seem fast.
-This guide shows how to use [Sidekiq](https://github.com/mperham/sidekiq), a popular open-source Rails background job framework, to setup background workers, but it could be done with other great libraries like [Good Job](https://github.com/bensheldon/good_job), [Resque](https://github.com/resque/resque), [etc](https://www.ruby-toolbox.com/categories/Background_Jobs).
+This guide shows how to use [Sidekiq](https://github.com/mperham/sidekiq), a popular open-source Rails background job framework, to set up background workers, but it could be done with other great libraries like [Good Job](https://github.com/bensheldon/good_job), [Resque](https://github.com/resque/resque), [etc](https://www.ruby-toolbox.com/categories/Background_Jobs).

 ## Provision a Redis server